Irish govt to oppose Ryanair bid for Aer Lingus

-DUBLIN Dec 18 The Irish government has decided to oppose Ryanair's bid to take over Aer Lingus after studying details of the plan, Transport Minister Leo Varadkar said on Tuesday.
+DUBLIN The Irish government has decided to oppose Ryanair's (RYA.I) bid to take over Aer Lingus AERL.I after studying details of the plan, Transport Minister Leo Varadkar said on Tuesday.

 The bid is currently being investigated by the European Commission on competition grounds.